fin-hypergrid/core/README.md

 [![Build Status](https://travis-ci.org/openfin/fin-hypergrid.svg?branch=develop)](https://travis-ci.org/openfin/fin-hypergrid)

 **fin-hypergrid** is an ultra-fast HTML5 grid presentation layer, achieving its speed by rendering (in a canvas tag) only the currently visible portion of your (virtual) grid, thus avoiding the latency and life-cycle issues of building, walking, and maintaining a complex DOM structure.
+Please be sure to checkout our [architectural overview]https://github.com/openfin/fin-hypergrid/blob/master/OVERVIEW.md)

 <img src="images/README/gridshot04.gif">